Clap Clap (song): Reception

 "Clap Clap" was met with positive receptions from a few music critics upon release.
 Zangba Thomson for Bong Mintes Entertainment labelled the song as an "enjoyable tune" with a narrative reminiscent of Puerto Rican singer Farruko's single "Pepas" (2021).
 He further wrote that "[it] welcomes listeners to a fun town, where you might feel down if the music stops playing".
 B. Gorani from Radio Televizioni 21 complimented the song's music and sound, writing that "if you listen to it, you will not be able to remain passive, since the rhythm will keep you dancing".
 A writer of News-31 commended the collaboration between the artists, adding that "['the song'] would make you dance even after 12 hours of work […] but also because of the artists".
 Commercially, "Clap Clap" reached number one in Albania, number three on the Romanian Radio Airplay chart and number 32 on the Polish Airplay Top 100 ranking.
 The song also reached number eight on the airplay chart published by Uniunea Producătorilor de Fonograme din România (UPFR) on 8 November.
 It further received radio airplay among stations in the Commonwealth of Independent States (CIS), Russia, Ukraine and Lithuania.
 The song was listed at number 77 on the Media Forest's 2022 Summer Chart in Romania.
+In the year 2022, Top Albania Radio included the song in its year-end compilation of the top songs, positioning it at number five.